Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Pawns with this gene can have a surgery done on them that initiates progenoid gland growths that once complete, allows them to harvest a germ-cell, this can be done every 3rd day, these germ-cells can then be used to make genepacks containing a space marine gene-seed.
 This means every year you should have enough gene-seeds to make a new space marine.

 19. Black Carapace

-    *Increase movement speed by 1 if clothed

     *Multiplies incoming damage by 0.95

-    -Want to make it so the movement only apply if wearing power armor and only removes the negative move speed the armor gives
+    *Increases move speed by 1.5 when power armor is worn (Marine, Recon, Cataphract)

+    *Reduces pain by about 35%

 20. Psyker